HaxL0p4/L0p4-Toolkit/README.md

 ### 📡 **Network Tools**
 - **Network Scanner**: Detect devices and services in your local network.
 - **Port Scanner**: Scan for open ports on any network device.
-- **Web Spy**: Monitor network traffic and discover hidden services.
+- **Web Spy**: Spy on websites visited by a victim on their local network
 - **Netcat Listener**: Listen for incoming connections and interact with remote systems.

 ### ⚙️ **Remote Access (Coming Soon)**